Advertiser Disclosure

 What Is Thousand Trails?

 Thousand Trails is a network of campgrounds in North America, with more than 200 campgrounds in the U.S. and British Columbia, Canada.
-The campgrounds generally offer a few ways to stay, ranging from RV and tent camping sites to cabins and cottages.
-Some provide unique lodging options, such as yurts.
+The campgrounds generally offer several lodging options, ranging from RV and tent camping sites to cabins and cottages.
+Some provide unique lodging, such as yurts.

 You can book Thousand Trails campsites and cabins nightly or become a member.
-RV campers have various membership options, including regional memberships, memberships with expanded location options, annual sites, and RV storage.
+RV campers have various membership types, including regional memberships, memberships with expanded locations, annual sites, and RV storage.

-The Thousand Trails Cabin Pass opens campgrounds up to campers who don’t own an RV.
-The pass works for cabins and cottages at the campgrounds rather than RV sites, but some members combine RV memberships with cabin memberships.
+The Thousand Trails Cabin Pass opens campgrounds to campers who don’t own an RV.
+The pass works for cabins and cottages rather than RV sites, but some members combine RV memberships with cabin memberships.

 Thousand Trails Cabin Pass Locations